jakedcmp/droneserver/TESTING_COMPREHENSIVE.md

 9. Check our current position and battery level
 10. Fly to the first waypoint position (lat 33.6459, lon -117.8427) and hold there at 20m
 11. Rotate the drone to face due east (90 degrees) so the camera is pointing at the tower
-12. Now orbit around the tower base at a 25 meter radius, moving at 3 m/s, centered on lat 33.6460, lon -117.8427, staying at your current altitude, going clockwise
+12. Fly to lat 33.6459, lon -117.8425 (west side of tower) staying at your current altitude
+13. Rotate to face the tower (face east at 90 degrees) and hold position for 10 seconds
+14. Now fly to lat 33.6461, lon -117.8427 (east side of tower), staying at same altitude
+15. Rotate to face west (270 degrees) toward the tower and hold for 10 seconds
-13. After 30 seconds of orbiting, tell me what our current speed is
+16. Tell me what our current speed is
-14. Check the battery level again - if it's below 70%, I want you to warn me
+17. Check the battery level again - if it's below 70%, I want you to warn me

 PHASE 4 - DETAILED INSPECTION:
-15. Stop the orbit and reposition to lat 33.6460, lon -117.8426, climb to 40m relative altitude to get a closer view of the upper tower section
+19. Reposition to lat 33.6460, lon -117.8426, climb to 40m relative altitude to get a closer view of the upper tower section
-16. Face north (0 degrees) to align with the tower
+20. Face north (0 degrees) to align with the tower
-17. Get our current attitude (roll, pitch, yaw) to confirm we're level and facing the right direction
+21. Get our current attitude (roll, pitch, yaw) to confirm we're level and facing the right direction

 PHASE 5 - MISSION EXECUTION:
-18. Now start the 4-waypoint mission we uploaded earlier
+22. Now start the 4-waypoint mission we uploaded earlier
-19. Monitor the mission and tell me when we reach waypoint 2
+23. Monitor the mission and tell me when we reach waypoint 2
-20. At waypoint 2, use hold_mission_position to pause safely (do NOT use pause_mission - it's deprecated)
+24. At waypoint 2, use hold_mission_position to pause safely (do NOT use pause_mission - it's deprecated)
-21. Check if the mission is finished (it shouldn't be since we paused it)
+25. Check if the mission is finished (it shouldn't be since we paused it)
-22. Resume the mission and let it continue
+26. Resume the mission and let it continue
-23. Keep checking until the mission is finished
+27. Keep checking until the mission is finished

 PHASE 6 - RETURN AND LANDING:
-24. Once mission is complete, check battery one more time
+28. Once mission is complete, check battery one more time
-25. If battery is above 40%, orbit one more time around lat 33.6460, lon -117.8427 at 30m radius, at 15m relative altitude (descend if needed), counter-clockwise at 2 m/s
-26. Return to launch position
+29. Return to launch position
-27. Land the drone
+30. Land the drone
-28. Disarm when safely on the ground
+31. Disarm when safely on the ground

 PHASE 7 - POST-FLIGHT:
-29. Download the mission from the drone one more time to save it
+32. Download the mission from the drone one more time to save it
-30. Show me all parameters that changed during the flight (compare with initial values)
+33. Show me all parameters that changed during the flight (compare with initial values)

 Please execute this entire inspection mission step by step, confirming each action before moving to the next.
 Warn me immediately if any step fails or if battery gets critically low.